6 Perfect Spots on Whistler’s Valley Trail

 The best things in life often get less attention because they naturally make sense.
 Amidst a valley of incredible natural beauty, record-setting attractions and industry leading ideas and people, a simple bicycle path build thirty years ago may be Whistler’s greatest asset and legacy.

-The Valley Trail is a 40 km paved non-motorized path system connecting all of Whistler’s lakes, parks and neighbourhoods.
+The Valley Trail is over 40 km paved non-motorized path system connecting all of Whistler’s lakes, parks and neighbourhoods.
 From the rushing waters of Cheakamus River the trail winds north through Whistler Creekside, the Village, Meadow Park and Nicklaus North before ending on the shores of aptly named Green Lake.
 The Valley Trail is not only an integral zero-emissions transport artery for Whistler residents it’s also an accessible (and free) way for guests to venture out into the lush forests and beautiful scenery of the valley.

 Jump to 6 Perfect Sightseeing Spots on the Valley Trail.

 “It opens Whistler up,” says Tom Barrett, one of the forward-thinking locals who planned and developed the Valley Trail in the early 1980s.
 “The trail allows anyone to see the wetlands and lakes and forests.
 It gives you different views of the mountains and lets people who aren’t hard-core hikers or bikers really experience Whistler.”

 Paved community bike trails seem like a no-brainer nowadays but in 1982, when Whistler started reallocating parks and recreation funds to widen and pave the land above their new sewer line the concept was brand new to BC.

 “I went to university in Eugene Oregon,” Barrett explains.
 “The school had 17,000 students and 3000 parking spots.
 There was a huge bike trail system and that influenced our actions up here.
 Once the local mothers discovered their kids could ride to each others’ houses without going on the highway the community was behind it all the way.”